 Minnesota Department of Employment and Economic Development (DEED) - Launch Minnesota

-Grants of up to $75,000 to Minnesota public entities, organizations, and IHEs to educate entrepreneurs and to provide services to local startups.
+Grants of up to $75,000 to Minnesota public entities, organizations, and IHEs to offer services and counseling to entrepreneurs and local start-ups.
 Grants may be used to deliver risk capital, commercialization, statewide collaboration, and networking services.
 Funding is intended to support technology startups and entrepreneurs, and to position Minnesota as a leader in innovation.
 Priority will be given to proposals that seek to serve business owners or entrepreneurs who are women, veterans, or minority group members or businesses or entrepreneurs located in greater Minnesota.

 Organizations seeking to be Launch Minnesota Regional Partner are encouraged to define a service area that is contiguous with all or part of a DEED Business Development Region.
 It is the intent of this initiative there will be at least one designated Launch Minnesota Regional Partner per region.